jakubkozera/vsc-ms-sql-manager/README.md

 ## Requirements

 - VS Code 1.105.0 or higher
-- Node.js and npm/pnpm for development
+- Node.js and npm for development
 - Access to Microsoft SQL Server instance

 ## Dependencies